Last Updated on January 6, 2019

 This delicious spiralized apple cranberry salad I've happily served to my family already twice.
 The first time I used it as starter before a regular meal, the next time as a healthy dessert.
 Both times this simple but creative salad was a winner.
 The cranberries provide the subtle sweetness while the almonds add crunchiness to the salad.
 With a little twist you could even turn it into a refined Thanksgiving slaw.
 More about it in a minute.

 And yes, it can be ready within 10 minutes!
-As the apples are used with skin you get an extra portion of vitamin C. You can even top the vitamin C content if you pick fresh apples directly from the tree.
+As the fall fruits are used with skin you get an extra portion of vitamin C. You can even top the vitamin C content if you pick fresh apples directly from the tree.
+I count myself lucky as my father and also my mother in law own both a huge garden with apple trees.
+That's why I have access to plenty of organic apples almost all year around.

 A vitamin rich salad all year round